w3-engineers/telemesh/README.md

 ## Reporting Issues

-If you face any bug or have any particular feature request please go [here](https://github.com/w3-engineers/telemesh/blob/master/CONTRIBUTING.md#reportissue)
+If you face any bug or have any particular feature request please go to [here](https://github.com/w3-engineers/telemesh/blob/master/CONTRIBUTING.md#reportissue)